 Discover how to save time and money, by managing your finances and overseas transactions with ease.

 Which Dutch visa or permit do you need to visit, live, work or study in the Netherlands?
-Here's an essential guide to choosing the correct Dutch visa or permit for your individual situation.
+Here's an essential guide to apply for the correct Dutch visa or permit for your individual situation.

-If you want to live and work in the Netherlands as an employee (a labour migrant), you may be eligible for the new single, combined residence and work permit.
+If you want to work in the Netherlands as an employee (a labour migrant), there are multiple options for obtaining a Dutch residence permit, outlined in this guide.

-After living in the Netherlands for five years, you may be eligible to apply for a Dutch permanent residence permit as a non-EU/EEA/Swiss national.
+After living in the Netherlands for five years, foreign nationals and their family members can apply for a Dutch permanent residence permit.

-If your Dutch resident permit expires, you can apply to extend it or apply for a different permit, or you must leave the Netherlands.
-When leaving, you must deregister and return your permit.
+If your Dutch resident permit expires, you can apply to extend it or opt for a different permit.
+If you leave instead, you must deregister and return your permit.

 A guide to the rules and registration required for EU/EEA and Swiss citizens coming to live and work in the Netherlands.